run-llama/pdf-viewer/README.md

-React PDF viewer for LLM applications
+# PDF viewer for RAG applications

+PDF viewer component as used by [secinsights](https://github.com/run-llama/sec-insights).
+Using [react-pdf](https://github.com/wojtekmaj/react-pdf).

 ## Installation